Silent Walk for Justice and Peace, 5:30pm on Friday, February 3

-Our 10:30 a.m. service will be broadcast live on YouTube and Facebook, and it is available afterwards on-demand, to watch as your schedule allows.
+Our 10:30 a.m. services are broadcast live on YouTube and Facebook, and are available afterwards on-demand, to watch as your schedule allows.

 Prayer Services Six Days A Week via video.
-Click here to see our ambitious schedule of on-line Prayer Services which are offered morning, noon, late afternoon, and at night via video.
+Click here to see our ambitious schedule of sixteen on-line Prayer Services during the week via video.

 All Our Events are listed on our On-Line Calendar!
 Click here to see our on-line calendar.
 All the events are there, hour by hour!